-The 2011 Rwanda Green Growth and Climate Resilience Strategy (GGCRS) provided important first guidance to the Government on how to implement green growth by fostering economic growth and development while ensuring that natural assets continue to provide the resources and environmental services vital to the Rwandan community.
-Further, the strategy was the first attempt at plotting a climate resilient and low carbon development pathway for Rwanda.
+The 2011 Rwanda Green Growth and Climate Resilience Strategy (GGCRS) provided guidance on how to implement green growth by fostering economic growth and development, while ensuring that natural assets continue to provide the resources and environmental services vital to the Rwandan community.
+The strategy was the first attempt at plotting a climateresilient and carbon neutral development pathway for Rwanda.

-In 2018 an evaluation was conducted to determine the key achievements, shortcomings, and lessons learned in implementing the GGCRS (2011), with the aim of ensuring it continues to serve as a relevant, effective, and implementable guiding national document.
-One of the recommendations was a call to revise the Strategy with a view to ensuring it remains adaptable to rapidly evolving conditions spurred by development demands.
-GGCRS has also been revised to align with Vision 2050 to ensure that it defines a development pathway for Rwanda that is a climate-resilient and low-carbon economy and harnesses green economic innovation by 2050.
+In 2018, an evaluation was conducted to determine the key achievements, shortcomings, and lessons learned in implementing the 2011 GGCRS, to ensure it continues to serve as a relevant, effective, and implementable guiding national document.
+One of the recommendations was a call to revise the strategy to ensure it remains adaptable to the rapidly evolving conditions spurred by development demands.
+The GGCRS has also been revised to align with Vision 2050 and define a development pathway for Rwanda that fosters a climate-resilient and carbon neutral economy and harnesses green economic innovation.

-GGCRS has considered global and regional development agendas to ensure the harmonization of targets and indicators.
-These include: The Sustainable Development Goals (SDGs), African Union Agenda 2063, East African Community (EAC) Vision 2050, and Nationally Determined Contributions (NDCs) under the Paris agreement among other instruments.
-On top of that, the Revised GGCRS carries through four core Guiding Principles that reflect the same values the Government of Rwanda has upheld in other key planning documents such as Vision 2050, National Strategy for Transformation I (NST-I), and the National Environment and Climate Change Policy (2019).
+The Green Growth and Climate Resilience Strategy has considered global and regional development agendas to ensure the harmonisation of targets and indicators.
+These include the Sustainable Development Goals (SDGs), African Union Agenda 2063, East African Community (EAC): Vision 2050, and Nationally Determined Contributions (NDCs) under the Paris Agreement, among other instruments.

+In addition, the revised GGCRS carries through four core guiding principles that reflect the same values the Government of Rwanda has upheld in other key planning documents such as Vision 2050, National Strategy for Transformation I (NST-I), and the National Environment and Climate Change Policy (2019).

-To achieve a climate resilient and green economic future, the GGCRS is built around four Thematic Programme Areas, with each being focused on two Programmes of Action (PoAs) which have been designed to address the most important areas of work required to deliver strategic intent toward the GGCRS objectives and cover a balanced focus between mitigation, adaptation, and green growth.
-Meanwhile, the GGCRS also provides a coherent framework and costed set of interventions and actions that sector departments and entities must take forward.
+To achieve a climate resilient and green economic future, the GGCRS is built around four Thematic Programme Areas, with each being focused on two Programmes of Action (PoAs).
+These have been designed to address the most important areas of work required to deliver strategic intent toward the GGCRS objectives, and cover a balanced focus between mitigation, adaptation, and green growth.
+The revised GGCRS also provides a coherent framework and costed set of interventions and actions that sectors must take forward.

-The revised GGCRS reaffirms the Government of Rwanda's long-term commitment to effectively implement the principles underlying the concept of green and solidarity-based growth to sustainably achieve Rwanda's climate action which focuses on becoming climate resilience and low carbon development that addresses both adaptation and mitigation, whilst focusing on sustainable economic growth and poverty reduction.
+The revised Green Growth and Climate Resilience Strategy reaffirms the Government of Rwanda's long-term commitment to effectively implement green and solidarity-based growth, to achieve the country's climate action agenda (which focuses on climate resilience and low carbon development through both adaptation and mitigation), whilst focusing on sustainable economic growth and poverty reduction.

-It is against this background that the Ministry of Environment wishes to thank all relevant stakeholders who contributed to the preparation and publication of Rwanda's Revised Green Growth and Climate Resilient Strategy.
-Our Gratitude particularly goes to the United Nations Development Programme (UNDP) for providing financial and technical support during the preparation of the revised GGCRS.
+The Ministry of Environment wishes to thank all stakeholders who contributed to the revised Green Growth and Climate Resilient Strategy.
+Special thanks goes to the United Nations Development Programme (UNDP) for providing financial and technical support during the preparation of the updated GGCRS.

-We would also like to take this opportunity to thank all sectoral experts drawn from key Ministries, Government institutions, Academia, Civil Society Organizations (CSOs), Non-Governmental Organizations (NGOs), and the Private Sector who actively participated in the review process by providing their valuable inputs as well as validating inception, draft and final report of the GGCRS.
-The revised GGCRS would not have been possible without the hard work and dedication of experts who conducted and prepared all sectoral studies and ensured that the strategy reflects and provides a direction to Rwanda's ambition of becoming a climate resilient and low carbon economy by 2050.
+We would also like to thank all sectoral experts drawn from key Ministries, Government institutions, academia, Civil Society Organizations (CSOs), Non-Governmental Organisations (NGOs), and the private sector who actively participated in the review process by providing their valuable inputs as well as validating the inception, draft and final report of the GGCRS.

+The revised Green Growth and Climate Resilience Strategy would not have been possible without the hard work and dedication of experts who conducted sectoral studies and ensured that the strategy reflects and provides a direction to Rwanda's ambition of becoming a climate resilient and carbon neutral economy by 2050.